Staying at Tamara's

 Staying at Tamara's is the second studio album by English singer-songwriter George Ezra.
 It was released on 23 March 2018.
 The album reached number one in the UK as well as the top ten of several other countries including Australia and New Zealand.
 The album includes the singles "Paradise" and "Shotgun", which peaked at number two and number one on the UK Singles Chart, respectively.

 It was the UK's best-selling artist album of the year in 2018 and was nominated for British Album of the Year at the 2019 Brit Awards.

 In support of the album, Ezra embarked on a 2018 world tour entitled, Staying at Tamara's Tour, mostly visiting cities across North America and Europe.

 Background

 Ezra finished touring his debut album Wanted on Voyage (2014) in December 2016.
-Following this, he realised that he "needed to write another record".
+Following this, he realised he "needed to write another record".
 He went to Barcelona for a month, but instead of booking a hotel or apartment, he found a stranger on the Internet whose name was Tamara. "[She] was renting her spare room," he told The Sydney Morning Herald.
 "I thought, if she's a bit crazy, if she's a bit unhinged, I can just leave.
 Her friends were all musicians, artists and designers and her apartment really felt like their HQ.
 It helped slow me down.
 There was a point about halfway through the trip where I was like, this trip has proved to be really important ... and the album's name came to me like that.
 I love it."